Guri Alfi: Biography

 Alfi was born, raised and educated in Ramat Gan.
-He is the son of the writer Yosi Alfi who immigrated to Israel from Iraq, and Sue Alfi (née Platt) who immigrated from United Kingdom and volunteered in a kibbutz.
+He is the son of the writer Yosi Alfi who immigrated to Israel from Iraq, and Sue Alfi (née Platt) who immigrated from the United Kingdom and volunteered in a kibbutz.
 His sister is the actress Sherry Alfi.

 He studied at the Arnon elementary school in his hometown and at the Blich High School's drama department.
 At age 16 he began performing at the Domino Gross stand-up club.
 He did his military service in the IDF Education Corps ensemble, alongside Yael Poliakov and Noa Tishby.

 Career

-In 1994 he was a partner in creating the comedy TV show "Platfoos" and participated in its first season.
-In 1998 he co-founded the band "Funkinstein" with Elran Dekel, and at that time he also began appearing on Educational TV alongside Rotem Abuhab in the children's game show "Calculated Risk" hosted by Hanan Liderman.
+In 1994 he was a partner in creating the comedy TV show Platfoos and participated in its first season.
+In 1998 he co-founded the band Funkinstein with Elran Dekel, and at that time he also began appearing on Educational TV alongside Rotem Abuhav in the children's game show Calculated Risk hosted by Hanan Liderman.

-In 1999, he appeared on the humor TV show "Domino", alongside comedians Rotem Abuhab, Assi Cohen, Adir Miller, Tali Orr, Shagit Sol and Roy Bar-Natan.
-Alfi and Cohen began performing as a comic duo in the stand-up show "The Assi and Guri Show".
-In 2000 the two appeared in a humorous segment on the entertainment show "Only in Israel", and received the Entertainment Persons of the Year award.
+In 1999, he appeared on the humor TV show Domino, alongside comedians Rotem Abuhav, Assi Cohen, Adir Miller, Tali Orr, Shagit Sol and Roy Bar-Natan.
+Alfi and Cohen began performing as a comic duo in the stand-up show The Assi and Guri Show.
+In 2000 the two appeared in a humorous segment on the entertainment show Only in Israel, and received the Entertainment Persons of the Year award.
 Due to his TV success, Alfi left the Funkinstein band that year.

-In 2002, he played his first dramatic role in the series "101" by Hagai Levi.
-That year, he also created, wrote and starred in the comedy series "Broadcasts of the Revolution", alongside Assi Cohen.
+In 2002, he played his first dramatic role in the series 101 by Hagai Levi.
+That year, he also created, wrote and starred in the comedy series Broadcasts of the Revolution, alongside Assi Cohen.

-In 2003, he edited the entertainment show "The Main Show", featuring Rotem Abuhab and the Prozac Trio.
-That year "Assi and Guri" announced the end of their joint show and the breakup of the duo.
+In 2003, he edited the entertainment show The Main Show, featuring Rotem Abuhav and the Prozac Trio.
+That year Assi and Guri announced the end of their joint show and the breakup of the duo.

-In 2004, he began appearing on the satirical entertainment show "Mishak Makhur" alongside Einav Galili and Lior Shlain.
+In 2004, he began appearing on the satirical entertainment show Mishak Makhur alongside Einav Galili and Lior Shlain.

-In 2005, he starred in the comedy film "Ricky Ricky" alongside Tal Friedman, played a lead role in the HOT3 drama series “In the Sign of Venus” alongside Yehuda Levi, began hosting the radio show “Black Business” on Galei Zahal, and appeared in the solo docu-comic series “That’s Not How You Behave” which aired on Channel 2 (Reshet) which Alfi also helped create.
+In 2005, he starred in the comedy film Ricky Ricky alongside Tal Friedman, played a lead role in the HOT3 drama series In the Sign of Venus alongside Yehuda Levi, began hosting the radio show Black Business on Galei Zahal, and appeared in the solo docu-comic series That’s Not How You Behave which aired on Channel 2 (Reshet) which Alfi also helped create.

-In 2006, he played in the opening film of the 11th International Student Film Festival, the short film “G.G.
-Islamond’s Story”, alongside Sharon Alexander, Guy Shami, Lior Miller, Lucy Dubinchik and Gila Almagor.
-Towards the end of that year he began starring alongside Danny Geva and Eli Finish in the series “I Didn’t Promise You” which aired on Yes.
+In 2006, he played in the opening film of the 11th International Student Film Festival, the short film G.G.
+Islamond’s Story, alongside Sharon Alexander, Guy Shami, Lior Miller, Lucy Dubinchik and Gila Almagor.
+Towards the end of that year he began starring alongside Danny Geva and Eli Finish in the series I Didn’t Promise You which aired on Yes.